 Here, we’ve gathered some of our most frequently asked questions around this announcement to help you understand how this works, what it’s for, and how great of an impact this will make to the communities who need this most.

-What types of masks are you making?
+What types of medical masks are you making?

 Fabric Face Masks - American Standard for Testing and Materials (ASTM) Level 1 face masks (without flame resistance).
 These masks provide basic bacterial filtration and sub-micron particulate protection.